Updated on November 7, 2023 by Julie McCool

 The combination of dropping and narrowing as the river passes over jagged rocks creates a dramatic series of waterfalls and rapids.
 It's a stunning, and easy-to-reach slice of nature only 18 miles from busy Washington DC.

 Great Falls VA offers a range of activities for every age and ability.
-Excellent waterfall views are reached on accessible pathways.
+Excellent waterfall views are reached on wheelchair-accessible pathways.
 A network of trails provides easy and more challenging hikes.
-And the park is a wonderful and popular place for family and friends to get together and enjoy nature close to DC.
-Read on for fun and favorite things to do in Great Falls Virginia.
+And the park is a wonderful and popular place for family and friends to get together to enjoy nature close to the Nation's Capital.
+Read on for fun and favorite things to do in Great Falls Virginia Park.

 1. See Dramatic Waterfalls at the Great Falls of the Potomac